Flooding And Heavy Rainfall Event: State Of Emergency Declared

 Timaru District Council Civil Defence State of Emergency continues today.

-Following a period of calmer weather today, water levels in the affected rivers are continuing to recede.
+Following a prolonged period of calmer weather today, water levels in the affected rivers are continuing to recede and repairs to river banks are continuing.

-We still recommending that residents in the low lying areas Coopers Creek catchment north of the Orari River remain evacuated until further notice.
-If you are evacuated, please call council on 03 687 7200 to confirm your status and allow us to contact you quickly.
+People returning to properties that have had any flood waters through them need to call us on 03 687 7200 before reoccupying.

+This is so we can arrange rapid assessments of their properties.
+Water and septic systems may have been affected even if water didn’t enter the house, so it is essential people get in touch.

+Flood water should be treated as though it is unsafe and contaminated.
+STAY AWAY from flooded areas.

-Receding floodwater is likely to have caused major scouring and holes in roads, so we are advising people not to travel between towns unless necessary.
-Our teams are working to restore essential road links, at time of this notice there is still no road connection to Christchurch.
+Receding floodwater has caused major scouring and holes across our road network.
+Main routes between Timaru, Temuka, Geraldine (via Orari) and Pleasant Point are open.
+However, there is significant damage and closures on rural roads and we are advising people not to travel on these roads unless necessary as well as please not crossing any road closure signs.

-The flood water should be treated as though it is unsafe and contaminated.
-STAY AWAY from flooded areas until the all-clear is given by Civil Defence.
-If you feel you are in danger, or have water entering your house or business, call 111.

 Important Information